 See Jenny Kay or Paul at the shop.

 Fordham artist John Kay has also published a book entitled Fordham in Watercolour, which is available for purchase at £6.

-Some photographs of Fordham sights.
+Some photographs of Fordham sights and activities in 2016.

 Site first established January 2002